-[Article update: The sale and use of recreational marijuana in Illinois became legal as of January 1, 2020 for adults 21 years of age and older.
-However, it remains beneficial for medically-qualified patients to apply for and obtain a medical marijuana card in the state.
+[Article update: The sale and use of recreational marijuana in Illinois became legal as of January 1, 2020, for adults 21 years of age and older.
+However, it remains beneficial for eligible patients to apply for and obtain a medical marijuana card in the state.
 Keep reading to find out why.

 How to Get a Medical Marijuana Card in Illinois